-- Angel Dust - 1957 first use as an anesthetic drug - Soon found patients had psychotic reaction to it - Now, used to lace marijuana to increase it's effectiveness
+- ❖ Angel Dust - ❖ 1957 first use as an anesthetic drug - Soon found patients had psychotic reaction to it - Now, used to lace marijuana to increase it's effectiveness

-PCP
+PCP- Phencyclidine

-☐ The effects of PCP are:
+The effects of PCP are:

 - Altered states of consciousness

-- Disorientation, confusion, and memory loss;
+- Disorientation, confusion, and memory loss

-- Highly unpredictable, and bizarre or violent behavior;
+- Highly unpredictable, and bizarre or violent behavior

-- Extreme agitation;
+- Extreme agitation

 - Impaired driving ability; and

 - Increase tolerance for pain

-PCP
+PCP- Phencyclidine

 - Physical dependence on PCP has been documented and may be accompanied by memory loss, violence, weight loss, and paranoia.
-Symptoms of withdrawal include headaches, intense craving for the drug, increased need for sleep, and "flashbacks" for a period of years. - Even short term use can be dangerous causing mental changes resembling schizophrenia, severe depression, loss of learning abilities, and violent and other "intoxicated" behaviors resulting in bodily harm or death.
+Symptoms of withdrawal include headaches, intense craving for the drug, increased need for sleep, and "flashbacks" for a period of years. (simulants LSD) - Even short term use can be dangerous causing mental changes resembling schizophrenia, severe depression, loss of learning abilities, and violent and other "intoxicated" behaviors resulting in bodily harm or death.

-Drug Facts - MDMA
+Drugs Facts - MDMA